A NIGHT AT THE WALLED OFF

 by John Hollister

 There’s a museum dedicated to the Israeli-Palestinian conflict as well as an art gallery featuring works by Palestinian artists.
 A Wall-Mart is stocked with everything you’ll need to spray paint your own creation upon the wall.
-After being greeted by, Amanda, a dark-eyed beauty in a period jacket, I was given my room key and shown to a bookcase.
+After being greeted by Amanda, a dark-eyed beauty in a period jacket, I was given my room key and shown to a bookcase.
 She then directed me to wave the wall-section fob over the breasts of a small statue, unlocking the bookcase to gain access to the upper floor.
 You feel as if you’re entering a latter-day speakeasy.
-The deluxe guest rooms are offered at around $250 per night, but there is a military-style bunkhouse that accommodates six and is extremely comfortable at $60 per bed.
+Deluxe guest rooms are offered at around $250 per night, but there is a military-style bunkhouse that accommodates six and is extremely comfortable at $60 per bed.
 The rooms all feature Banksy’s artworks.
 Every employee is Palestinian, and it became clear that each of them was a de facto ambassador for their country.
 The plight of their people is beautifully expressed in the on-site museum and on a walking tour that is easily arranged at the front desk for a small fee.

 We followed a path around the guard tower past a large, metal, sliding gate.
 This is where soldiers have been known to charge out to quash demonstrations.
 Why bother I wondered, since the wall is double the height of the Berlin Wall?
 These people could in no way pose any real threat.
 Atop the wall next to the gate was an odd fixture.
-It turns out that it sprays toxic chemicals onto crowds to clear the space for an impending siege.
-The gate then rolls open, the troops exit, and deploy tear gas and rubber bullets which can be fatal if fired at close range.
+It turns out that it sprays toxic chemicals or skunk water onto crowds to clear the space for an impending siege.
+The gate then rolls open.
+Then the troops exit, and deploy tear gas and rubber bullets which can be fatal if fired at close range.

 Emotionally spent upon returning to the hotel, I paid Wall-Mart a visit to make my mark on the oppressive barrier.
 The result was simply the word “Imagine.”
-My experiences here will not be forgotten, and the people of the Walled Off can rest assured that their message will be carried far beyond these walls.
+My experiences here will never be forgotten, and the people of the Walled Off can rest assured that their message will be carried far beyond these walls.